 - If your soap mixture doesn't trace, don't worry.
 As long as it is blended well, it will be fine.
 There have been a few times when my soap didn't trace and it worked out despite this.

 - It's very common for your soap to turn gelatinous during the first part of the curing stage.
 (It's actually a good thing.)
 If this happens, do not stir or you'll upset the balance.
 Allow it to sit untouched and it will be fine.

 Alternative Milk Soap Method

-I love making milk based soaps because they are so good for your skin.
+I love making this goat milk soap recipe because it is so good for your skin.
 And it helps justify my love for my goats!